Are EV electricity plans worth it?

 EV plan costs in South Australia

-(Rates as at 21st November 2023)
+(Rates as at 28th March 2025)

 Getting the right EV plan for you.

 It’s essential to check the super off-peak hours and consider whether this will work for your situation.
-Most EV plans provide super off-peak periods overnight, however we expect an increasing number of plans offering lower cost charging in the day due to the increasing prevalence of lower wholesale costs (thanks to solar) and network costs (solar sponge tariff).
-Of course, if your EV is not at home for enough of the super off-peak period, then you’ll have to top up at higher rates to meet your driving needs!Â
+Most EV plans provide super off-peak periods overnight.
+However, there are now a number of “Day Saver” EV plans offering lower-cost middle-of-the-day charging as result of the lower wholesale costs and network costs (such as solar sponge tariffs).
+Of course, if your EV is not at home for enough of the super off-peak period, then you’ll have to top up at higher rates to meet your driving needs!

 Overnight Saver EV Plans.